HUMSI — Human Security Initiative

 Jan 14, 2026Minneapolis, MNVenezuela

-Alfredo A. Aljorna was detained by ICE agents at a Minneapolis home during an enforcement operation on January 14, 2026.
-He and his cousin Sosa-Celis were initially charged federally after ICE claimed they attacked an agent with a shovel and broom.
-Video evidence later contradicted ICE's account, and the Justice Department dropped the charges in February after acknowledging ICE agents made false statements under oath.
+Alfredo A. Aljorna was detained by ICE agents at a Minneapolis home on January 14, 2026, and initially charged after agents claimed he and his cousin attacked an officer with a shovel and broom.
+Video evidence contradicted ICE's account, leading the Justice Department to drop charges in February.
+U.S. authorities have opened a criminal investigation into whether two ICE officers lied under oath about the shooting; the officers have been placed on administrative leave and may face termination and criminal prosecution.

 Venezuelan immigrant shot through door by ICE officer during arrest attempt, officer charged